144 Beacon is located on the north side of Beacon, between Berkeley and Clarendon, with 142 Beacon to the east and 146

-144 Beacon was built in 1859-1860, one of two houses (144-146 Beacon) built at different times but designed as a single symmetrical unit with a common cornice and mansard roof, and with matching entrances.
+144 Beacon was designed by architect George Snell and built in 1859-1860, one of two houses (144-146 Beacon) built at different times but designed as a single symmetrical unit with a common cornice and mansard roof, and with matching entrances.
 144 Beacon was originally numbered 122 Beacon but re-numbered as 144 Beacon in about 1862 when homes were built on the south side of the street.

 144 Beacon was built as the home of John Adams Blanchard and his wife, Georgiana (Goddard) Blanchard.
 They previously had lived at 17 Pemberton Square.
 He was an East India shipping merchant and investor in textile mills.

 144 Beacon was built by Edwin Adams, mason, on part of a 63 foot wide lot that John Blanchard purchased from the Boston and Roxbury Mill Corporation in three transactions: a 56 foot lot on June 20, 1859, a four foot lot to the west on July 2, 1959, and a three foot lot to the west of that on July 28, 1859.
 On August 4, 1859, he sold the eastern three feet to Gardner Brewer, and then built his home at 144 Beacon on a 30 foot lot.
 In November of 1860, after 144 Beacon was completed, he sold the western lot, with a 30 foot frontage, to Susan Jones Welles and her sister, Jane Welles, and they subsequently had 146 Beacon built on it.

 John and Georgiana Blanchard moved to 58 Beacon by 1862.